baurine/quick-gitbook/README.md

 1. Run `bundle` to install gems
 1. Copy `config/users_whitelist.example.yml` to `config/users_whitelist.yml`, edit it if you want
 1. Run `bin/rails s` to start the server
-1. After you think it is ok, you can deploy to yourself cloud server
+1. After you feel it is ok, you can deploy to yourself cloud server

 ## Why I do this